NyteshadeXT/PF2e-Vault/8) Adventures/8B - The Runecutter's Ruin (D186).md

 ```

 ## Tactics
 Jorag does not wear armor at all times, but should have plenty of time to don it once he hears the combat commence above.
 If you want to add a moment of drama, you could have Jorag delay his preparations as he listens to the fighting.
 In that case, he gets a late start on donning his armor and requires the first round of this encounter to complete that process.
-In that case, he remains behind the door until his initiative comes up during the second round, then steps out into the battle.
+In that case, he remains behind the door until his initiative comes up during the second round, then steps out into the battle.

 When Jorag arrives, read:
 > [!note]+ Read Aloud